-One day, I walked into the hall of the house as my brother came down the stairs.
+One day, I walked into the hall of my father’s house just as my brother came down the stairs.
 He thought I was a stranger.

 “Have you forgotten me?”
 I asked.

-“I can’t forget a person I’ve never known,” he snapped.
+“I can’t forget a person I’ve never known,” he said.

-“I am your brother,” I said.
+“I am your brother,” I told him.
 “I have returned home without the money I’d hoped to make.
-They tell me in the the village that father is dead.
+The villagers say that father is dead.
 I would count my lost fortune as nothing if I could see him once more.”

 “He died six months ago,” said my brother.
 “He left you the old wooden chest in the loft.”